zdealveindy/anaveg2022/README.md

 Active attendees who succeeded to complete the course (with score > 70%) will obtain a Course Certificate issued by the IAVS and signed by instructors.

 This is a paid online workshop for both IAVS members and non-members (see below for details about the registration fee).
 Maximum capacity is 30 participants.
-We offer registration waivers for those in financial need; to apply for waiver, please fill the **_Request for registration waiver form_** (up to 10 waivers are available).
+We offer registration waivers for those in financial need; to apply for waiver, please fill the [Request for registration waiver form](https://forms.gle/CySyCEbAvitkkzGg6) (up to 10 waivers are available, only for IAVS members).
 The budget collected from the registration fees will be used to cover the salary for the Technical Assistant, and the rest will be used for activities of the IAVS Young Scientists Working Group.

 ### Location
 Online, using the Zoom platform.
 The link will be shared with registered participants.

 ### Important dates
-- Application requesting registration waiver: March 18, 2022 (fill the _Request for registration waiver form_)
+- Application requesting registration waiver: March 18, 2022 (fill the [Request for registration waiver form](https://forms.gle/CySyCEbAvitkkzGg6), available only for IAVS members)
 - Opening of workshop registration: March 21, 2022, 11:00 UTC (**link will be available here**)
 - Closing of workshop registration: on full capacity (30 seats, first come first served)